enatsek/Debian-Ubuntu/kvm2.md

 Replace content with (adjust interface names and IPs):

 ```
+# This file describes the network interfaces available on your system
+# and how to activate them.
+For more information, see interfaces(5).

+source /etc/network/interfaces.d/*
 auto lo
 iface lo inet loopback
 # The primary network interface